NSW public holidays 2021 – 2022

-NSW public holidays are listed in the table below:
+NSW public holidays are listed in the tables below:

 ~Only applies to some Financial Institutions

 *When New Year’s Day, Christmas Day or Boxing Day falls on a weekend, the Holiday Act provides for an extra public holiday.

 |New Year’s Day||Saturday 1 January & Monday 3 January*|